-This article will go over the pros and cons of wireless or wired dog fence.
+This article will go over the pros and cons of wireless or wired dog fences.
 It also focuses on the advantages and disadvantages of both.

 Dogs are a vital part of the family and must be kept safe from danger.
 This is why fences are commonly put up in yards to prevent the dogs from running away or being snatched away.